 Community outcomes must be identified at least every six years.
-Greater Wellington identified its community outcomes in 2003, after rigorous consultation with the region's community.
-As a result of this process, ten quality for life elements were identified, each including targets to be achieved by 2013.
+Greater Wellington identified fifteen community outcomes in 2003, after consultation with the region's community.
+As a result of this process, ten 'quality for life' elements were identified where the Council had a major role to play, each including targets to be achieved by 2013.
 These elements form the basis of the Council's work programme.
 Together, they aim to bring social, economic and environmental benefits to the region.

-The community will have the opportunity to identify its outcomes again in 2006.
+The community will have the opportunity to identify its outcomes again for 2006.

-Towards a sustainable region - Greater Wellington Regional Council's adopted tenyear plan 2003 - 2013, incorporating the 2003 -2004 annual plan
+Towards a sustainable region - Greater Wellington Regional Council's adopted tenyear plan 2003 - 2013, incorporating the 2003 - 2004 annual plan

 The Council must prepare and adopt a long-term plan every three years.
-Greater Wellington adopted its plan in 2003, following a formal submission process.
-Our plan details the work programmes that will be undertaken between 2003 and 2013 to achieve the targets set out in the ten quality for life elements.
-It includes forecast annual budgets for the ten-year period.
+Greater Wellington adopted its plan in 2003, following a special consultative process (which is outlined in section 10 of this document).
+The plan details the work programmes that will be undertaken between 2003 and 2013 to achieve the targets set out in the ten 'quality for life' elements and includes forecast annual budgets for the ten-year period.

-The plan is reviewed every three years with a particular emphasis every six years, when community outcomes are identified.
+The long-term plan must be reviewed every three years, with a particular emphasis every six years when community outcomes are identified.
+The plan may also be amended at any other time, although only after following the special consultative procedure.
+The Council would only amend the plan if it contemplated a significant change to the work programme.
 The figures and work programme for each year are updated through the Council's annual plan/statement of proposal for that year.